wandb/helm-charts/charts/wandb/README.md

 This chart contains all the required components to get started and can scale to large deployments.

-> The default Helm chart configuration is not intended for production.
-The
+The default Helm chart configuration is intended for PoCs and in cases where components cannot be provisioned outside of kubernetes.
-> default chart creates a proof of concept (PoC) implementation where all
-> Weights & Biases services are deployed in the cluster.
-For production
-> deployments, all stateful Weights & Biases components should be deployed
-> outside the Kubernetes cluster.

-For a production deployment, you should have strong working knowledge of Kubernetes.
-This method of deployment has different management, observability, and concepts than traditional deployments.
+> For a production deployment, you should have strong working knowledge of Kubernetes.
+This method of deployment has different management, observability,
+> and administrative requirements than traditional deployments.

 The W&B Server Helm chart is made up of multiple subcharts, each of which can be installed separately.